uptycslabs/terraform-aws-org-integration/README.md

   cloudtrail_s3_bucket_in_master = true

   # Provide the S3 bucket name which contains the CloudTrail data
-  # Ignore incase of S3 bucket present on child account
+  # Ignore this field in case the CloudTrail S3 bucket is in a child account
   cloudtrail_s3_bucket_name = ""

   # Name of the Kinesis stream configured to stream CloudTrail data